ungive/mediaremote-adapter/README.md

 ## License

-This file is licensed under the BSD 3-Clause License.
+This project is licensed under the BSD 3-Clause License.
 See [LICENSE](./LICENSE) for details.

 Copyright (c) 2025 Jonas van den Berg